James Monroe (Ohio politician): Career

+Congress

 Monroe was elected as a Republican to the Forty-second and to the four succeeding Congresses (March 4, 1871 – March 3, 1881).
 He served as chairman of the Committee on Education and Labor (Forty-third Congress) and was not a candidate for renomination.

 Later career

 After his terms in the House of Representatives, he returned to Oberlin College as a professor from 1883 to 1896.

 Personal life

 He was married twice, first to Elizabeth Maxwell (1825–1862), and later to Julia Finney (1837–1930).
 He had four children, including: